October 30, 2016

 so that clicking on it doesn't result in a larger picture, you can always hit control-plus to increase the size of the image.

 This week the ants were back!
-First a really good-sized "carpenter", then one of last week's red ants retrieved from a spider's web, and finally the big carpenter again.
+First a really good-sized "carpenter", actually the Eastern Black Carpenter, then one of last week's red ants retrieved from a spider's web, and finally the Eastern Black Carpenter again.

 We saw several kinds of barklouse this week, all on the siding of the wood shop.
-Here's that really pretty one, followed by a couple of less exotic ones.
+Here's that really pretty one (Graphopsocus cruciatus), followed by a couple of less exotic ones.

 Even the Asian ladybugs are thinning out as they move into people's rooms through cracks in the windows (I think), but here's a nice big juicy one; a reddish brown one that might be one of the turpentine beetles; and this grey weevil, which came from a spider's boneyard.

 Sorry, no bees and no more beetles.
 Can you believe this little assassin bug nymph was still out and still in its nymphal state?
 The next little bug didn't have a label in its underwear so I don't know what its name was.
+(Actually it did, and said Drymus unus, a Dirt-colored Seed Bug).
 Neither did this pregnant-looking one (seen as she walked away).